CarolynSM/git-collab-csm-brovak/README.md

 ### Task 6: Carolyn - You should create an array of numbers in a Javascript file, if there isn't one.
 Write a function that generates a sum.

 ### Task 7: Brian - You should edit an HTML file.
 Add a recipe that you like using lists.

+### Task 8: Carolyn - You should create an array of objects.
+Each object should have a name and age.